msupply-foundation/msupply_docs/content/mobile/items_stock/stocktakes.md

 An **In Progress** stocktake is one you are still working on.
 If you want to keep working on an In Progress stocktake, double click on it.

-**In Progress** stocktakes are the stocktakes you are still working on and haven't finalised.

 We **strongly** recommend only having one In Progress stocktake at any time.
 This will prevent mistakes when moving between them.

 **Finalise or delete old stocktakes before starting new ones!**